 Waivers Related to Housing Quality Standards Inspections

 HQS 5 – Biennial Inspections.
 Allows for a delay in biennial inspections.
 The HCV program has adjusted its policy during COVID-19 to require inspections only every other year.
 As of December 10, 2020 this move to biennial inspections was approved by the Board of Commissioners as a permanent change.
-All such biennial inspections required in 2020 will be completed by no later than 1 year later than the date they were due.
+The PHA must resume all delayed biennial inspections by December 31, 2021.
+The PHA must conduct all delayed biennial inspections from CY2020 as soon as reasonably possible but no later than June 30, 2022 and must conduct all delayed biennial inspections from CY2021 as soon as possible but no later than December 31, 2022.

 Waivers Related to Housing Choice Voucher Program

 HCV-4 PHA Approval of Assisted Tenancy.
 Provides for HAP payments for contracts not executed within 60 days.
-If for any reason an owner takes more than 60 days to execute a HAP contract, PHA will still be able to honor the contract using this waiver.
+If for any reason an owner takes more than 60 days but not more than 120 days to execute a HAP contract, PHA will still honor the contract using this waiver and make housing assistance payments back to the beginning of the lease term.
 However, we are unable to make any HAP payments to an owner until the contract is executed.
+The use of this waiver will expire on December 31, 2021.

 HCV-14 Mandatory removal of unit from PBV HAP contract.
-Allows a PHA to keep a PBV unit under contract for a period of time that extends beyond 180 days from the last HAP but does not extend beyond June 30, 2021.
+Allows a PHA to keep a PBV unit under contract for a period of time that extends beyond 180 days from the last HAP but does not extend beyond December 31, 2021.
 The Leased Housing department will consider requests not to remove units from a PBV HAP contract where no HAP has been paid for 180 days.
 This will not include cases where the unit has been vacant unless there is a continued vacancy as the result of COVID-19 related circumstances.
+The use of this waiver will expire on December 31, 2021.

 Waivers Related to Public Housing

 PH-5 CSSR.
 Temporary suspends community service requirement which applies to some tenants.
-The PHA has suspended the community service requirement through June 30, 2021.
+HUD has suspended the CSSR program through April 30, 2022.
+PHA had suspended it through an optional waiver before HUD made the waiver mandatory in May of 2021.

 PH-6 Energy Audits.
 Allows for the delay in due dates for energy audits.
 Any energy audits due from PHA to HUD before December 31, 2020 will have their due dates extended by one year.